lambdaclass/lambdaworks/docs/src/proving_systems/plonk/implementation.md

 ));
 ```
 # Implementation details
-In this section we discuss the implementation details of the plonk algorithm.
-We use the notation and terminology of the [recap](./recap.md) section.

 The implementation pretty much follows the rounds as are described in the recap.
 There are a few details that are worth mentioning.

 ## Commitment Scheme
-The commitment scheme we use is the Kate-Zaverucha-Goldberg scheme with the `BLS 12 381` curve and the ate pairing.
+The commitment scheme we use is the [Kate-Zaverucha-Goldberg](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf) scheme with the `BLS 12 381` curve and the ate pairing.
+It can be found in the `commitments` module of the `lambdaworks_crypto` package.

 The order $r$ of the cyclic subgroup is